What Gives Me Courage

 - Talk to the chaplain or school principal about other ways you could serve the school – mentoring? breakfast club support?
 What do they need?
 (We know you could do this any time but let SU Chaplaincy Week be a catalyst to do what you have been thinking of doing.)

 You can also download our Chaplaincy Pack here (2Mb).

-Please let the office or your Regional Coordinator know what you are planning – and if SU can help you to make it happen we would be delighted to support you as you serve your local school.
+Please let the office or your regional SU staff know what you are planning – and if SU can help you to make it happen we would be delighted to support you as you serve your local school.

 PS.
 If these dates don’t work for you, please feel free to organise your event whenever you like!